singnet/dev-portal/tutorials/publish/index.md

 In this tutorial we'll use a simple service from [SingularityNET Example Service](https://github.com/singnet/example-service).

-* Clone the git repository:
+* Clone the git repository (not necessary if you're using our Docker images):

 ```
 # git clone https://github.com/singnet/example-service.git